fvnilo/learning-gokit/stringsvc3/README.md

 # stringsvc2
-> The same thing as stringsvc1 but with a better structure and middlewares.
+> The same thing as stringsvc2 but with proxying.

 ## Start
 ### Run service